Pylons/pyramid/docs/narr/security.rst

 access when a particular resource is the :term:`context`.
 Here's how it works at a high level:

-- A :term:`request` is generated when a user visits our application.
+- A :term:`request` is generated when a user visits the application.

 - Based on the request, a :term:`context` resource is located through :term:`resource location`.
 A context is located differently depending on